bjoernveit/UDisplayTypes/README.md

 For the this Plugin to work completely you need to install two more plugins, [UROSBridge](https://github.com/robcog-iai/UROSBridge) and [UE4_GPUPointCloudRenderer](https://github.com/hausfrau87/UE4_GPUPointCloudRenderer).
 To install plugins simply clone them into the plugin folder of your unreal project, make sure to activate the plugins in the editor if needed.

+I have an example project setup, you can find it [here](https://github.com/bjoernveit/GSOCExampleProject).

 For the publishing to ROS to work you need to set some stuff up on the Ros side as well.
 You need to install [rosbridge](http://wiki.ros.org/rosbridge_suite) and the needed srv files, which you can get [here](https://github.com/robcog-iai/unreal_ros_pkgs).